-Cendant answered the Demand on January 12, 1999, denying all the material allegations in the Demand, and also filed a Complaint for Injunctive and Declaratory Relief against the Davidsons in the United States District Court for the Central District of California (the "Cendant Complaint"), seeking to enjoin the arbitration based upon Cendant's belief that the parties agreed in the Davidson Settlement not to arbitrate ten of the eleven claims contained in the Davidsons bring their claims are inapplicable to the dispute.
-In February 1999, Cendant filed a Motion for Preliminary Injunction seeking to enjoin the arbitration proceedings pending the Court's final resolution of the dispute on the merits.
-The Davidsons filed a motion to dismiss the Cendant Complaint (or for summary judgment).
-On April 14, 1999 the Court entered an order granting summary judgment for the Davidsons, denying Cendant's Motion for Preliminary
+Cendant answered the Demand on January 12, 1999, denying all of the material allegations in the Demand, and also filed a Complaint for Injunctive and Declaratory Relief against the Davidsons in the United States District Court for the

-Injunction and dismissing Cendant's Complaint.
-Arbitration is pending.
+Central District of California (the "Cendant Complaint"), seeking to enjoin the arbitration on the grounds that the parties to the Davidson Settlement agreed therein not to arbitrate ten of the eleven claims contained in the Demand, and that the arbitration clauses under which the Davidsons bring their claims are inapplicable to the dispute.
+In February 1999, Cendant filed a Motion for Preliminary Injunction seeking to enjoin the arbitration proceedings pending the court's final resolution of the dispute on the merits.
+The Davidsons filed a motion to dismiss the Cendant Complaint or for summary judgment, On April 14, 1999, the court entered an order granting summary judgment in favor of the Davidsons, denying Cendant's Motion for Preliminary Injunction and dismissing the Cendant Complaint.
+The Company's appeal from this order is pending before the United States Court of Appeals for the Ninth Circuit.
+The arbitration has been stayed by agreement of the parties until the Ninth Circuit issues a mandate on the appeal, except discovery is proceeding on whether the Davidson Settlement should be rescinded.

-On April 14, 1999, the Davidsons filed a complaint in the Central District of California against Cendant alleging essentially the same claims asserted in the Demand.
-The complaint seeks unspecified damages and punitive damages, and was filed purportedly to toll the statute of limitations pending arbitration of the claims in the Demand.
+On April 14, 1999, the Davidsons filed a complaint in the United States District Court for the Central District of California against Cendant alleging essentially the same claims asserted in the Demand.
+The complaint seeks unspecified compensatory and punitive damages, and was filed purportedly to toll the statute of limitations pending arbitration of the claims in the Demand.
+Cendant's motion to transfer this case to the District Court of New Jersey was granted by the JPML on August 12, 1999.